pankajbaishya/stackoverflow/README.md

 ## File Descriptions <a name="files"></a>

-There are 1 notebook available here to showcase work related to the above questions.
+There is 1 notebook available here to showcase work related to the above questions.
 The file is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@pankajbaishya/analysis-that-will-make-you-think-in-the-right-track-for-a-developer-career-881eeb734326?sk=b0d49b9362b7ae8bdcf7975a01480250).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>